zacscodingclub/mwwondemand.github.io/source/includes/api/authentication.md

 > Make sure to replace `YOUR_API_KEY` with your API key.

-Kittn uses API keys to allow access to the API.
-You can register a new Kittn API key at our [developer portal](http://example.com/developers).
+Access to the API uses an API key for authentication.
+You can register a new API key at our [developer portal](https://example.com/developers).

-Kittn expects for the API key to be included in all API requests to the server in a header that looks like the following:
+The API expects an API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: meowmeowmeow`